Source code for wf_psf.psf_models.tf_layers

 [docs] def call(self, positions): """Calculate the zernike coefficients for a given position.
 The position polynomial matrix and the coefficients should be set before calling this function.
 Parameters ---------- positions: Tensor(batch, 2) First element is x-axis, second is y-axis.
 Returns ------- zernikes_coeffs: Tensor(batch, n_zernikes, 1, 1) """ poly_mat = calc_poly_position_mat( positions, self.x_lims, self.y_lims, self.d_max ) zernikes_coeffs = tf.transpose(tf.linalg.matmul(self.coeff_mat, poly_mat)) return zernikes_coeffs[:, :, tf.newaxis, tf.newaxis]

-[docs] class TF_zernike_OPD(tf.keras.layers.Layer): """Turn zernike coefficients into an OPD.
-Will use all of the Zernike maps provided.
-Both the Zernike maps and the Zernike coefficients must be provided.
+[docs] class TFZernikeOPD(tf.keras.layers.Layer): """Calculate the OPD from Zernike maps and coefficients.
+This class generates OPD maps from Zernike coefficients and Zernike maps.
+Both Zernike maps and Zernike coefficients must be provided to the class.
 Parameters ---------- zernike_maps: Tensor (Num_coeffs, x_dim, y_dim) z_coeffs: Tensor (batch_size, n_zernikes, 1, 1) Returns ------- opd: Tensor (batch_size, x_dim, y_dim) """ def __init__(self, zernike_maps, name="TF_zernike_OPD"): super().__init__(name=name) self.zernike_maps = zernike_maps

 [docs] def call(self, z_coeffs): """Perform the weighted sum of Zernikes coeffs and maps.
 Returns ------- opd: Tensor (batch_size, x_dim, y_dim) """ return tf.math.reduce_sum(tf.math.multiply(self.zernike_maps, z_coeffs), axis=1)

-[docs] class TF_batch_poly_PSF(tf.keras.layers.Layer): """Calculate a polychromatic PSF from an OPD and stored SED values.
-The calculation of the packed values with the respective SED is done with the SimPSFToolkit class but outside the TF class.
+[docs] class TFBatchPolychromaticPSF(tf.keras.layers.Layer): """Calculate a polychromatic PSF from an OPD and stored SED values.
+The calculation of the packed values with the respective SED is done with the PSFSimulator class but outside the TF class.
 Parameters ---------- obscurations: Tensor [opd_dim, opd_dim] Obscurations to apply to the wavefront. packed_SED_data: Tensor [batch_size, 3, n_bins_lda] Comes from: tf.convert_to_tensor(list(list(Tensor,Tensor,Tensor))) Where each inner list consist of a packed_elem: packed_elems: Tuple of tensors Contains three 1D tensors with the parameters needed for the calculation of one monochromatic PSF. packed_elems[0]: phase_N packed_elems[1]: lambda_obs packed_elems[2]: SED_norm_val The SED data is constant in a FoV. psf_batch: Tensor [batch_size, output_dim, output_dim] Tensor containing the psfs that will be updated each time a calculation is required.
 REMOVED! """ def __init__(self, obscurations, output_Q, output_dim=64, name="TF_batch_poly_PSF"): super().__init__(name=name) self.output_Q = output_Q self.obscurations = obscurations self.output_dim = output_dim self.current_opd = None

-[docs] def calculate_poly_PSF(self, packed_elems): """Calculate a polychromatic PSF.""" self.current_opd = packed_elems[0][tf.newaxis, :, :] SED_pack_data = packed_elems[1] def _calculate_poly_PSF(elems_to_unpack): return tf.map_fn( self.calculate_mono_PSF, elems_to_unpack, parallel_iterations=10, fn_output_signature=tf.float32, swap_memory=True, ) # Readability # stacked_psfs = _calculate_poly_PSF(packed_elems) # poly_psf = tf.math.reduce_sum(stacked_psfs, axis=0) # return poly_psf stack_psf = _calculate_poly_PSF(SED_pack_data) poly_psf = tf.math.reduce_sum(stack_psf, axis=0) return poly_psf
+[docs] def calculate_polychromatic_PSF(self, packed_elems): """Calculate a polychromatic PSF.""" self.current_opd = packed_elems[0][tf.newaxis, :, :] SED_pack_data = packed_elems[1] def _calculate_polychromatic_PSF(elems_to_unpack): return tf.map_fn( self.calculate_monochromatic_PSF, elems_to_unpack, parallel_iterations=10, fn_output_signature=tf.float32, swap_memory=True, ) # Readability # stacked_psfs = _calculate_poly_PSF(packed_elems) # poly_psf = tf.math.reduce_sum(stacked_psfs, axis=0) # return poly_psf stack_psf = _calculate_polychromatic_PSF(SED_pack_data) polychromatic_psf = tf.math.reduce_sum(stack_psf, axis=0) return polychromatic_psf

-[docs] def call(self, inputs): """Calculate the batch poly PSFs.""" # Unpack Inputs opd_batch = inputs[0] packed_SED_data = inputs[1] def _calculate_PSF_batch(elems_to_unpack): return tf.map_fn( self.calculate_poly_PSF, elems_to_unpack, parallel_iterations=10, fn_output_signature=tf.float32, swap_memory=True, ) psf_poly_batch = _calculate_PSF_batch((opd_batch, packed_SED_data)) return psf_poly_batch
+[docs] def call(self, inputs): """Calculate the batch polychromatic PSFs.""" # Unpack Inputs opd_batch = inputs[0] packed_SED_data = inputs[1] def _calculate_PSF_batch(elems_to_unpack): return tf.map_fn( self.calculate_polychromatic_PSF, elems_to_unpack, parallel_iterations=10, fn_output_signature=tf.float32, swap_memory=True, ) psf_polychromatic_batch = _calculate_PSF_batch((opd_batch, packed_SED_data)) return psf_polychromatic_batch

-[docs] class TF_batch_mono_PSF(tf.keras.layers.Layer): """Calculate a monochromatic PSF from a batch of OPDs.
-The calculation of the ``phase_N`` variable is done with the SimPSFToolkit class but outside the TF class.
+[docs] class TFBatchMonochromaticPSF(tf.keras.layers.Layer): """Calculate a monochromatic PSF from a batch of OPDs.
+The calculation of the ``phase_N`` variable is done with the PSFSimulator class but outside the TF class.
 Parameters ---------- obscurations: Tensor [opd_dim, opd_dim] Obscurations to apply to the wavefront. psf_batch: Tensor [batch_size, output_dim, output_dim] Tensor containing the psfs that will be updated each time a calculation is required.
-Can be started with zeros. output_Q: int Output oversampling value. output_dim: int Output PSF stamp dimension. """ def __init__(self, obscurations, output_Q, output_dim=64, name="TF_batch_mono_PSF"): super().__init__(name=name) self.output_Q = output_Q self.obscurations = obscurations self.output_dim = output_dim self.phase_N = None self.lambda_obs = None self.tf_mono_psf_gen = None self.current_opd = None
+Can be started with zeros. output_Q: int Output oversampling value. output_dim: int Output PSF stamp dimension. """ def __init__(self, obscurations, output_Q, output_dim=64, name="Pbatch_mono_PSF"): super().__init__(name=name) self.output_Q = output_Q self.obscurations = obscurations self.output_dim = output_dim self.phase_N = None self.lambda_obs = None self.tf_mono_psf_gen = None self.current_opd = None

-[docs] def calculate_mono_PSF(self, current_opd): """Calculate monochromatic PSF from OPD info.""" # Calculate the PSF mono_psf = self.tf_mono_psf_gen.__call__(current_opd[tf.newaxis, :, :]) mono_psf = tf.squeeze(mono_psf, axis=0) return mono_psf
+[docs] def calculate_monochromatic_PSF(self, current_opd): """Calculate monochromatic PSF from OPD info.""" # Calculate the PSF mono_psf = self.tf_mono_psf_gen.__call__(current_opd[tf.newaxis, :, :]) mono_psf = tf.squeeze(mono_psf, axis=0) return mono_psf

-[docs] def init_mono_PSF(self): """Initialise or restart the PSF generator.""" self.tf_mono_psf_gen = TF_mono_PSF( self.phase_N, self.lambda_obs, self.obscurations, output_Q=self.output_Q, output_dim=self.output_dim, )
+[docs] def init_mono_PSF(self): """Initialise or restart the PSF generator.""" self.tf_mono_psf_gen = TFMonochromaticPSF( self.phase_N, self.lambda_obs, self.obscurations, output_Q=self.output_Q, output_dim=self.output_dim, )

 [docs] def set_lambda_phaseN(self, phase_N=914, lambda_obs=0.7): """Set the lambda value for monochromatic PSFs and the phaseN.""" self.phase_N = phase_N self.lambda_obs = lambda_obs self.init_mono_PSF()